-The marketing and sale of ONPATTRO, GIVLAARI, OXLUMO or any future products, including vutrisiran, may be less successful than anticipated, and we may be unable to expand the indication for OXLUMO, ONPATTRO, or, if approved, vutrisiran.
+The marketing and sale of our approved products or any future products may be less successful than anticipated, and we may be unable to expand the indications for ONPATTRO and AMVUTTRA.

 In 2018, our first commercial product, ONPATTRO, was approved by the FDA and EMA, and we have since received approval and launched ONPATTRO in several additional territories.
-In 2019, the FDA approved our second product, GIVLAARI, which was also approved by the EMA and has since received approval in several additional territories, and in 2020, the FDA and EMA approved our third product, OXLUMO, which received additional regulatory approvals in 2021.
-We also have several product candidates in late-stage clinical development, including vutrisiran, which is currently under review by the FDA, and has an updated PDUFA date of July 14, 2022 to allow for the FDA's review of newly added information to the NDA related to a new secondary packaging and labeling facility.
-While we have commercially launched three products, we cannot predict whether we will successfully overcome many of the risks and uncertainties encountered by companies commercializing products in the biopharmaceutical industry.
-To execute our business plan of building a profitable, top five biotech company over the next 5 years and achieving our Alnylam Px25 strategy and the metrics associated with such strategy, in addition to successfully marketing and selling our approved products we will need to successfully:
+In 2019, the FDA approved our second product, GIVLAARI, which was also approved by the EMA and has since received approval in several additional territories, and in 2020, the FDA and EMA approved our third product, OXLUMO, which received additional regulatory approvals in 2021 and 2022.
+In June 2022, the FDA approved AMVUTTRA, which was granted marketing authorization in Europe and the UK in September 2022 and has since received regulatory approval in Japan and Brazil.
+We also have multiple product candidates in late-stage clinical development.
+While we have commercially launched four products, we cannot predict whether we will successfully market and sell our approved products, or successfully expand the indications of certain of our approved products.
+For example, in August and September 2022, we reported positive safety and efficacy results from the APOLLO-B Phase 3 clinical trial of patisiran, which was designed and powered to evaluate the effects of patisiran on functional capacity and quality of life in patients with ATTR amyloidosis with cardiomyopathy.
+While we believe that the APOLLO-B results after 12 months validate the therapeutic hypothesis of RNAi therapeutics targeting TTR as potential treatment for patients with ATTR amyloidosis with cardiomyopathy and submitted an sNDA to the FDA that was accepted for review in February 2023, we cannot be certain that the results from the APOLLO-B clinical trial will support regulatory approval of patisiran for the treatment of patients with ATTR amyloidosis with cardiomyopathy.

+To execute our business plan of building a profitable, top-tier biotech company over the next 5 years and achieving our $Alnylam P^5x25$ strategy and the metrics associated with such strategy, in addition to successfully marketing, selling and expanding the indications of our approved products, we will need to successfully:

-- execute product development activities and continue to leverage new technologies related to both RNAi and to the delivery of siRNAs to the relevant tissues and cells, including the liver, CNS, eye, lung and muscle; - successfully execute our leadership succession plan; - build and maintain a strong intellectual property portfolio; - gain regulatory acceptance for the development and commercialization of our product candidates and market success for our approved products, as well as any other products we commercialize; - · attract and retain customers for our products; - · develop and maintain successful strategic alliances; and - · manage our spending as costs and expenses increase due to clinical trials, regulatory approvals and commercialization.
+- execute product development activities and continue to leverage new technologies related to both RNAi and to the delivery of siRNAs to the relevant tissues and cells, including the liver, CNS, eye, lung and muscle; - build and maintain a strong intellectual property portfolio; - gain regulatory acceptance for the development and commercialization of our product candidates and market success for our approved products, as well as any other products we commercialize; - attract and retain customers for our products; - develop and maintain successful strategic alliances; and - manage our spending as costs and expenses increase due to clinical trials, regulatory approvals and commercialization.

-If we are unsuccessful in accomplishing the objectives set forth above, we may not be able to develop product candidates, successfully commercialize our approved products or any future products, raise capital, if needed, repay the debt we incurred under the Credit Agreement (as defined below) with Blackstone, expand our business, achieve financial self-sustainability or continue our operations.
+If we are unsuccessful in accomplishing the objectives set forth above, we may not be able to develop product candidates, successfully commercialize our approved products or any future products, raise capital, if needed, repay our indebtedness, achieve financial self-sustainability or continue our operations.